Un indien dans la ville

-Un indien dans la ville (An Indian in the city) is a 1994 French film by Hervé Palud.
+Un indien dans la ville (An Indian in the city) is a 1994 French film directed by Hervé Palud.
 The film had a limited English language release under the title Little Indian, Big City.

-Part of the movie was shot in Miami, Florida, United States.
+The film was a box office success, grossing $70.5 million worldwide against a production budget of $5.3 million.
+Though in the United States, it received negative reviews from American critics and grossed just under $600 thousand.

-It was later adapted for an American audience under the title Jungle 2 Jungle, set in Manhattan and starring Tim Allen and Martin Short.
-A tie-in game for the Game Boy was released only in France.
+Un indien dans la ville was later adapted for an American audience under the title Jungle 2 Jungle (1997), set in Manhattan and starring Tim Allen and Martin Short.
+A tie-in video game for the Game Boy was released only in France.

 Plot summary

 Steph, a commodities broker living in Paris, wants a divorce from his wife Patricia to marry another woman: Charlotte.
 However, Patricia has been living among the French Guiana Amazonas Indians for the past 13 years, so Steph travels to the Indian village to meet her and ask her to sign the divorce papers.

 When they meet, Patricia tells Steph that they have a teenage son, Mimi-Siku, who has been raised as an Amazonian Indian.
 Patricia tells Steph she will not sign the divorce papers unless Steph takes Mimi-Siku on a visit to Paris, which he agrees to.
 In Paris, Mimi-Siku meets the children of Steph's colleague Richard and falls in love with his daughter Sophie.